ophian/serendipity_event_staticpage/README.md

 - - -

 ### Already done: :arrow_up:
+- [x] Removed commented $related_category_entries code, since being unneeded for the solution with serendipity_fetchPrintEntries and unworth to keep, since not really working.
 - [x] Removed old and unused getSistersID method
 - [x] Removed old and unused sequencer pageorder methods to use with javascript drag & drop only
 - [x] Fixed 2.0 Markup in category hook, the example markup in related category Readme, set some more form info and minor association with related category id and the corresonding table on delete